East Is East (1999 film): Plot

-Mr. and Mrs. Shah arrive with their daughters to meet George's family.
-Ella maintains her composure despite Mrs. Shah's condescending and rude attitude, but things come to a head when a scuffle ensues over a sculpture of a vulva that Saleem had made as a project for art college, and he accidentally drops it into Mrs. Shah's lap.
-Angered, Mrs. Shah insults George's entire family and is ejected from the house by Ella along with her husband and daughters.
-Enraged, George attacks Ella but is stopped by Abdul and the other children long enough for him to see how his actions have turned his entire family against him, and leaves the household in shame to seek solace in his shop.
+Mr and Mrs Shah arrive with their daughters to meet George's family.
+Ella maintains her composure despite Mrs Shah's condescending and rude attitude, but things come to a head when a scuffle ensues over a sculpture of a vulva that Saleem had made as a project for art college and he accidentally drops it into Mrs Shah's lap.
+Angered, she insults George's entire family and is ejected from the house by Ella, along with her husband and daughters.
+Enraged, George attacks Ella but is stopped by Abdul and the other children long enough for him to see how his actions have turned his entire family against him and he leaves the household in shame to seek solace in his shop.

 In the aftermath, George and Ella make amends over tea while the children play in the street.

 Reception

-The film received positive reviews, scoring 78% on Rotten Tomatoes with twenty-five positive and seven negative reviews.

 Box office

 The film was a major box office success.
 It grossed worldwide, against a production budget of £1.9 million.

-In the United Kingdom, the film grossed over £10 million at the box office.
-In Europe, it sold 4,119,909 tickets at the box office.
+In the United Kingdom, the film grossed over £10 million at the box office and in Europe, it sold 4,119,909 tickets.
 In Canada and the United States, the film grossed (equivalent to $7,095,508 adjusted for inflation in 2021).

+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 74 out of 100, based on 26 critics, indicating "generally favorable" reviews.

 Awards and nominations

 The film won the Alexander Korda Award for Best British Film at the BAFTA Awards, and was declared Best Comedy Film at the British Comedy Awards.
 It also won the Espiga de Oro at Valladolid International Film Festival (Seminci) in 1999.

 The screenwriter, Ayub Khan-Din, won both a British Independent Film Award and a London Critics' Circle Film Awards for his screenplay.
 He was also nominated for two BAFTA Awards for Best Adapted Screenplay and the Carl Foreman Award for the Most Promising Newcomer, and for a European Film Award for Best Screenwriter.

 Puri was nominated for the BAFTA Award for Best Actor in a Leading Role and Bassett was nominated for the BAFTA Award for Best Actress in a Leading Role.

-The director, Damien O'Donnell, won Best Debut at the UK Empire Awards, won the Evening Standard British Film Awards and Fantasporto for Best Film, won the OCIC Special Award at the Buenos Aires International Festival of Independent Cinema, won the Kingfisher Award at the Ljubljana International Film Festival, and received a number of nominations, among them a British Independent Film Awards nomination and a David di Donatello Awards nomination.
+The director, Damien O'Donnell, won Best Debut at the UK Empire Awards; the Evening Standard British Film Awards and Fantasporto for Best Film; the OCIC Special Award at the Buenos Aires International Festival of Independent Cinema; the Kingfisher Award at the Ljubljana International Film Festival; and also received a number of nominations, including at the British Independent Film Awards and the David di Donatello Awards.